Iguanita Wildlife Refuge: Creation

-This refuge was decreed for the protection of a great diversity of species, and marine and cultural resources.
-Additionally, it provides opportunities for low-impact investigation, protection, education, and social tourism.
+This refuge was decreed to be for the protection of a great diversity of species, and marine and cultural resources.
+Additionally, it was also to provide opportunities for low-impact investigation, protection, education, and social tourism.
 This was a response to the increasing social, regional, and political institutions that seek more protection of terrestrial and marine ecosystems in the area.
-Additionally, these institutions are looking for increased maintenance of the popular “Playa Iguanita”.
+These institutions are also looking for increased maintenance of the popular Playa Iguanita.

 Climate

 Iguanita Wildlife Refuge has a warm, dry lowland climate.
 The area is warmer from October to April, while its rainy season is from May to November.
-Guanacaste Province, the area where Iguanita Wildlife Refuge is located, has an average annual temperature of 27°C. However, historical extremes have been as low as 12.8°C and as high as 40.1°C.
+Guanacaste Province, the area where Iguanita Wildlife Refuge is located, has an average annual temperature of 27 °C. However, historical extremes have been as low as 12.8 °C and as high as 40.1 °C.

 Importance

 Iguanita Wildlife Refuge conserves and protects the local flora and fauna in the area.
 As much as 84% of the Iguanita Wildlife Refuge is covered with dense mangrove forests, with another 5% covered with less dense mangrove trees.
 The mangroves provide protection to fish and prawn habitats.
 Local communities, including people of Guanacaste such as Liberia, Carrillo, Filadelfia, Bagaces, Tilaran, and Upala, value the mangrove forests.
 The wildlife refuge helps preserve old traditions during the Holy Week, New Year, and Holidays of Costa Rica.
-The coast of Iguanita Wildlife Refuge is also a tourist destination that is well known as a spot for camping and to do bonfires along the beach.
+The coast of Iguanita Wildlife Refuge is also a tourist destination that is well known as a spot for camping and for bonfires along the beach.
 Tourism plays a huge factor as an income source for protected areas in Costa Rica, which includes Iguanita Wildlife Refuge.